inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave3/ObligatoriskOppgave3.md

 *   Make loop for the game.
 *   Test that events happen in right order
 *   Manual tests

+A testing version is up, but this is going to be continued on next sprint.

 ## Task 3 - Productdelivery and codequality
 ### Manual tests